The Oxford Belles

-The Oxford Belles are an all-female a cappella group from The University of Oxford and Oxford Brookes University.
+The Oxford Belles are an all-female and non-binary a cappella group from The University of Oxford and Oxford Brookes University.
 The group performs on a regular basis in and around Oxford and London, primarily at balls and charity events, occasionally with other Oxford University a cappella groups such as The Oxford Gargoyles and Out of the Blue.

 History

 The Belles were formed in 1995 by Helen Whiteley, a year-long visiting student from the University of Virginia, who had previously sung with The Virginia Belles.
 Helen was eager to continue the a cappella tradition, hugely popular in the US, on the east side of the Atlantic.

 In the 2008 quarterfinals of the International Championship of Collegiate A Cappella, the Belles were awarded prizes for Best Choreography (for their rendition of Blondie's "One Way Or Another"), and Lauren Bensted was awarded the prize for Best Arrangement.
 In the semi-finals, Joanna Langilie's solo in "One Way Or Another" was highly commended.
 In 2009, the Belles reached the final of The Voice Festival UK (VF-UK), which established them for that year as the most successful all-female a cappella group in the UK.